AlibabaCloudDocs/ros/intl.en-US/API Reference/Stack group operations/CreateStackInstances.md

  **Note:**

 -   The ParameterOverrides parameter is optional.
--   If you specify the ParameterOverrides parameter, you must specify both of the ParameterOverrides.N.ParameterKey and ParameterOverrides.N.ParameterValue parameters. |
+-   If you specify the ParameterOverrides parameter, you must specify both the ParameterOverrides.N.ParameterKey and ParameterOverrides.N.ParameterValue parameters. |
 |ParameterOverrides.N.ParameterValue|String|Yes|1|The value of override parameter N. If you do not specify the name and value of the parameter, ROS uses the name and value that you specify when you created the stack group.

  Maximum value of N: 200.